Skip to content

 All attributes from LogForwardingProfileBaseModel

-The response model includes a validator to ensure that non-predefined profiles have an ID:
+The response model includes a validator to ensure that non-predefined profiles have an ID.
+Profiles with snippet "predefined-snippet" may not have an ID.

 Usage Examples